sbussmann/insight-bikeshare/README.md

 views.py: top-level routine that runs in the background on the AWS EC2 instance.
 Generates web pages and their content dynamically using Flask.
-Calls gridpredict to do the heavy lifting.
+Calls gridpredict to do most of the heavy lifting.

+gridpredict.py: takes an input location from views.py and runs several subroutines that:
+   1.  obtain the predicted rides per day at that location.
+   2.  obtain the rank of the proposed location compared to existing stations.
+   3.  redraw the map of predicted rides per day in a subgrid centered on the new location.
+   4.  store the results in a database